 - Only posters are eligible.
 Student invited talks are not eligible to receive the Award.

-- The same student cannot receive the Award more than once every three years (skip-two-year rule)
+- The same student cannot receive the Award more than once.

-- The student must be enrolled in an academic institution on January 1 of the calendar year the conference is held (i.e,, students graduating after January 1 of the calendar year but before the conference are eligible).
+- The student must be enrolled in an academic institution on January 1st (i.e, students graduating after January 1st

 - The student must be first author of the poster.

 - The Chair of the Program Committee will chair the Award Committee.

 - The Award Committee must not exceed six members, including the Chair.
-Members should be selected by the Chair among the members of the Program Committee.
+The Chair among the members of the Program Committee should select members.
 If not enough Program Committee members are available for the Award Committee, the Chair may select Award Committee members from outside of the Program Committee.

 - The number of Awards available will generally depend on available funding, and will be indicated to the Award Committee by the Chair of the Executive Committee prior to the Conference.

-- Awards will be selected only by the Award Committee, preferably by unanimity.
+- Only the Award Committee will select poster awards, preferably by unanimity.
 In situations where unanimity cannot be reached, and at the discretion of the Chair of the Award Committee, a simple majority will suffice to break deadlock.

 - At least two of Award Committee members must attend the student's poster presentation at the meeting before the selection by vote.

-The Guideline Committee prefers an unnamed Award, such as “Sherwood Best Student Poster Award.”
+Name of Award The Guideline Committee prefers an unnamed Award, such as “Sherwood Student Poster Award.”
 It has been suggested to the Guideline Committee that the Award be named after Lyman Spitzer.
 We leave this aspect for proposal and further discussion among members of the Executive Committee.